harryxu/dserver/data/puppet/modules/mysql/README.md

 ###Custom configuration

-To add custom MySQL configuration, drop additional files into `/etc/mysql/conf.d/`.
-Dropping files into conf.d allows you to override settings or add additional ones, which is helpful if you choose not to use `override_options` in `mysql::server`.
-The conf.d location is hardcoded into the my.cnf template file.
+To add custom MySQL configuration, drop additional files into `includedir`.
+Dropping files into `includedir` allows you to override settings or add additional ones, which is helpful if you choose not to use `override_options` in `mysql::server`.
+The `includedir` location is by default set to /etc/mysql/conf.d.

 ##Reference